Adani International School hosts ISSO National Games Chess Competition - www.lokmattimes.com

 Adani International School hosts ISSO National Games Chess Competition

-Indian chess is in the midst of a global renaissance, with a steady stream of prodigies like R Praggnanandhaa, D Gukesh and others - challenging the world’s best and securing India a firm place among the top chess nations.
-This surge of international success is rooted in the country’s thriving school-level ecosystem, where tournaments like this at Adani International School provide young players with early exposure to high-level competition.
+Indian chess is in the midst of a global renaissance, with a steady stream of prodigies like R Praggnanandhaa, D Gukesh and otherschallenging the world's best and securing India a firm place among the top chess nations.
+This surge of international success is rooted in the country's thriving school-level ecosystem, where tournaments like this at Adani International School provide young players with early exposure to high-level competition.
+By nurturing talent through such platforms, India is building the pipeline that feeds into the world's elite tournaments, ensuring that the next wave of champions emerges from classrooms and campuses across the country.

 The event reaffirmed Adani International School's commitment to holistic education, where athletic excellence complements intellectual growth.
 The school's thriving sports culture, supported through dedicated clubs, expert coaching and regular competitions, continues to nurture critical thinking, resilience and ethical conduct.